Chart Color Schemes

 Anglesea faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56%, covering around 1,958 people.
+The rate of private health cover is high at approximately 56%, covering about 1,945 people.
 The most common medical conditions are arthritis and mental health issues, affecting 9.9% and 7.8% of residents respectively.
-About 66.4% of residents report being completely clear of medical ailments, compared to 66.8% in the rest of Victoria.
-Anglesea has a higher proportion of seniors aged 65 and over at 33.9%, with around 1,181 people, compared to 24.2% in the rest of Victoria.
+Sixty-six point four percent declared themselves completely clear of medical ailments, compared to 66.8% in the rest of Victoria.
+Thirty-three point nine percent of residents are aged 65 and over (1,173 people), higher than the 24.2% in the rest of Victoria.
 Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health